Null Hypothesis Significance Testing

 This analysis underscores the value of including interaction terms in regression models when hypothesizing that the effect of one predictor on the outcome variable may depend on the level of another predictor.
 The significant p-value associated with the interaction term, mirrored by the partial F-test, indicates that the effect of viewing a CI, rather than a PI, on WTP is indeed moderated by whether or not the figure has additional text to describe both types of intervals, offering nuanced insights into how these factors jointly influence participants’ WTP.

-We can use the marginaleffects function to plot the results.
+We can use the marginaleffects package to plot the results.

 theme_minimal() +